Chiv2-Community/C2ServerBrowserBackend/README.md

 Currently things are not set up in the best way.

 `client` is a VisualStudio 2022 (Community Edition) project and should open pretty seamlessly with that.
-`server` is a simply python poetry project, though the config isn't fully working.
-It's a fairly simple setup and easy to get running if you have any familiarity with python though.

-Sorry for the mess.
-I will clean things up soon.
+The build is a little messy.
+Somebody please help
+`server` is a python poetry project

 ### Current Status